 Also, the education that dentists are requiring of their assistants is a fraction of the time they have devoted to their expertise.
 Wanting educated personnel by their side is an understandable stipulation.

-Experienced Dental Assistants Want Minimum Requirements
+Experienced Assistants Want Minimum Requirements

-The seasoned employees in busy dental offices are aware of the fact that ones coming in who have not been to dental assisting schools are not going to be able to share in some of the tasks that are needed to be done; not for awhile anyway, and for more specialized duties, maybe never.
+The seasoned employees in busy dentist offices are aware of the fact that ones coming in who have not been to dental assisting schools are not going to be able to share in some of the tasks that are needed to be done; not for awhile anyway, and for more specialized duties, maybe never.

-If dentists were to bring in a new dental assistant, untrained, the senior employees would be well aware of the fact that this new person on the scene is likely going to take up more of their time in the beginning, and for awhile to come.
+If dentists were to bring in a new assistant, untrained, the senior employees would be well aware of the fact that this new person on the scene is likely going to take up more of their time in the beginning, and for awhile to come.
 It could be weeks or months before the new assistant is actually bringing relief to the other assistants’ workload.

-Over 200 Accredited Dental Assistant Schools
+Over 200 Accredited Schools

 Twenty years ago, one may have had a burning desire to break into the field of dental assisting but could not work out the logistics of accomplishing an education to jump-start their career.

 The changing times and advancement in technologies have drastically revolutionized education, and very thankfully so!
-The opportunities at our fingertips, both literally and metaphorically are truly amazing, especially with over 200 accredited dental schools to choose from.
+The opportunities at our fingertips, both literally and metaphorically are truly amazing, especially with over 200 accredited schools to choose from.

 Being accredited means that the school has been officially recognized for it’s academic excellence, so it is an educational institution that has met certain criteria to come highly recommended.